Clemson QB Lawrence leads AP preseason All-America team

 Guards — Tommy Kraemer, senior, Notre Dame; John Simpson, senior, Clemson.

-Center — Tim Harris, senior, Washington.
+Center — Nick Harris, senior, Washington.

 Tight end — Jared Pinkney, senior, Vanderbilt.